 - Provide frequent (e.g., daily) updates on sales performance across individuals, teams, and the entire organization.

 - Deliver insights through reports and dashboards using the rich data from your sales performance management system.

-Of course, this pandemic re enforces above all else, the importance of our health and those of our loved ones.
-When we come out the other end, there will be time to reflect on the likely changes to our lives; both business and personal.
+Of course, this pandemic reinforces the importance of our health and those of our loved ones above all else.
+When we come out to the other end, there will be time to reflect on the likely changes to our lives, both business and personal.
 More on those themes later.